maxogod/AI-Donkey-Kong/README.md

 pip3 install torch~=2.2.1 --index-url https://download.pytorch.org/whl/cu121

 # If using AMD ROC platform (only supported in linux)
-pip3 install torch~=2.2.1 torchvision torchaudio --index-url https://download.pytorch.org/whl/rocm6.2
+pip3 install torch~=2.2.1 --index-url https://download.pytorch.org/whl/rocm6.2

 # If not using GPU acceleration (CPU only)
-pip3 install torch~=2.2.1 torchvision torchaudio
+pip3 install torch~=2.2.1

 python -m pip install mlagents==1.1.0 # If downloading from PyPi, otherwise download it from the ML-Agents gh repo